Electronic Waste (E-Waste)

 Look for environmentally friendly products that are labeled 'Energy Star' or are certified by the Electronic Product Environmental Assessment Tool (EPEAT).

-If the item is still usable, consider giving it to a friend or relative, donating it to an electronics reuse agency, or selling it on kijiji.
+If the item is still usable, consider giving it to a friend or relative, or donating or selling it.